kkruecke/cplus-documentation/notes/observing-deduced-types.rst

 Observing Deduced Types
 =======================

-Scott Meyer's presentation `Type Deduction and Why You Care <https://www.youtube.com/watch?v=wQxj20X-tIU>`_ at **CPPCon 2014** (starting around minute 43) shows a technique for forcing the compiler to display the type it has deduced either when 1.) a function template is instantiated or 2.) an auto variable is defined.
-The code, shown  below, results in two compile errors that display the deduced type of ``T`` and the deduced type of ``param``:
+Scott Meyer's presentation at  at **CPPCon 2014** on `Type Deduction and Why You Care <https://www.youtube.com/watch?v=wQxj20X-tIU>`_ demonstates a technique(starting around minute 43) to force the compiler to display the types it has deduced when 1.) a function template is instantiated or when 2.) an auto variable is defined.
+The code shown  below results forces two compile errors that display both the deduced type of ``T`` and the deduced type of ``param``:

 .. code-block:: cpp

     template<typename T> TD;   // Declaration for TD.
 TD == "Type Displayer"

-    template<typename T> void f(T& param)  // template w/types of interest
+    template<typename T> void f(T& param)  // A template w/types of interest
     {
       TD<T> tType;                      // cause T to be shown TD<decltype(param)>  paramType;   // ditto for param's type